OperatorFoundation/shapeshifter-transports/README.md

 Optimizer is a pluggable transport that finds the optimal pluggable transport, pulled from multiple servers from the transports above and assigns you the transport that is most effective for each individual user.
+You can find more information on using Optimizer in the [ReadMe](https://github.com/OperatorFoundation/shapeshifter-transports/tree/master/transports/Optimizer)

 #### Installation